astronomer/docs/astro/cli/authenticate-to-clouds.md

 The Astro CLI runs Airflow in a Docker-based environment.
 To give Airflow access to your credential files, you'll mount the `.aws` folder as a volume in Docker.

-1. Run the following commands to create an Astro project:

-    ```sh
-    $ mkdir aws-airflow && cd aws-airflow
-    $ astro dev init
-    ```

-2. Add a file named `docker-compose.override.yml` to your project with the following configuration:
+1. In your Astro project, create a file named `docker-compose.override.yml` with the following configuration:

 <Tabs
     defaultValue="mac"